Sobhita-Mutsuddy/First-Project/README.md

 # First-Project
-This is my first Repo.
+This is my first Repository.